rangle/ngCourse2/handout/di/angular2/avoiding_collisions_opaque_token.md

 export class EmailModule { }
 ```

-The email api that is trying to inject its configuration settings identified by the string `'api-config'`.
-Here's the logger api:
+The email service has an associated api that is trying to inject configuration settings identified by the string `'api-config'`.

 _app/logger/logger.service.ts_
 ```typescript